megabra/Beshanaia_Taburetka/README.md

 ## social medias
 telegramm: https://t.me/TRIKandSH

-This project is being developed by the robotics team **TRIKANDSH** for a robot that will deploy a pedestrian crosswalk.
+This project is being developed by the russian robotics team **TRIKANDSH** for a robot that will deploy a pedestrian crosswalk.

 ## Author
 - **Vakhrushin Roman**